sgaray2/TheInternet-AutomationProject/README.md

 #### *Testing Framework:
 Using TestNG for Assertions, Grouping, and Parallel execution.
-Created testng.xml file which for now it runs the AuthenticationForm class that has 3 test cases, the test cases have their priority.
+-Created testng.xml file which for now it runs the AuthenticationForm class that has 3 test cases, the test cases have their priority.
-Annotations used:
+-Annotations used:
-BeforeMethod and AfterMethod: both to open and close the browser after every test.
+* BeforeMethod and AfterMethod: both to open and close the browser after every test.
-Test: for every test case.
+* Test: for every test case.

 #### *Version Control:
 GIT.